They are painful ulcers found on the cheeks, lips, gums, tongue, the back of the mouth, and soft palate; sores can even develop in the esophagus.

-There are multiple causes that can cause sores in the mouth of a person, including mild causes to very serious diseases.
+Multiple causes can cause sores in a person’s mouth, including mild cases to severe diseases.

 There is no known cause for canker sores.
 They appear as light gray ulcers with a red outer ring.
 The sores in the mouth are formed by: